mlatcl/mlatcl.github.io/_availableprojects/2024-06-07-aditya-proposals.md

 overview: >-
   Each of the **five** following projects involves understanding and extending an existing probabilistic model commonly used in a scientific context to improve usability and model understanding.
+Please email me (ar847@cam.ac.uk) if interested.

   These projects will be supervised by Aditya Ravuri (4th year PhD student).
-If you're thinking of applying, please ensure that you're either comfortable with the following or are willing to learn somewhat independently:
+If you're thinking of applying, please ensure that you're comfortable with the following or are willing to learn somewhat independently:
   1. basic statistical modelling: representation of models as collections of random variables, inference by maximizing the posterior or approximating it (variational inference).
-  2. an idea of the construction of the model discussed in the project that interests you.
+  2. a vague idea of the construction of the model discussed in the project that interests you.
-  3. using python for implementations: most of the existing code for these projects is written in torch in Python, but I'm happy to support usage of other languages such as R or Julia (although I don't have experience with using Julia) if there are good probabilistic programming abstractions available in them.
+  3. using python for implementations: most of the existing code for these projects is written in torch in Python, but I'm happy to support the usage of other languages, such as R or Julia (although I don't have experience with using Julia) if there are good probabilistic programming abstractions available in them.

-  I'm willing to be very hands-on with the project (e.g. explaining the technical background, the premise, suggesting experiments, debugging etc.) but expect some level of ability to work and learn independently.
+  I'm willing to be very hands-on with the project (e.g. going through the technical background, the premise, suggesting experiments, debugging etc.) but expect some level of ability to work and learn independently.
 The projects are listed in order of personal preference.

-  **Project One:** Can diffusion models match performance of mis-specified Hidden Markov Models for ice-core dating in very low data regimes?
+  **Project One:** Can diffusion models match the performance of misspecified Hidden Markov Models for ice-core dating in very low data regimes?

-  This is a follow up to the work: https://arxiv.org/pdf/2210.16568
+  This is a follow-up to the work: https://arxiv.org/pdf/2210.16568

   In Antarctica, ice formed by many years of precipitation is extracted as large cylinders called ice-cores, and by studying the oscillating abundances of certain chemicals in the